scarlson1/castaway/README.md

 Persist `user_queues` as per-item docs (see above) so reordering is cheap (update one or two docs).
 Use floating indices (1000, 2000, 1500) so reorders avoid rewriting all items.
 When indices get dense, rebalance in the background.

+TODO:
 Mark an episode `completed` when `position >= duration * 0.95` (or when user presses “mark played”).

 _Sync frontend_

-Local immediate state: keep Howler play state (current Howl instance, `isPlaying`, `seek`) in ephemeral local state (React + a tiny store like Zustand or context).
+Local immediate state: keep Howler play state (current Howl instance, `isPlaying`, `seek`) in ephemeral local state (React + Zustand or context).
 This is the real-time playback source of truth while the user is in the session.

 Debounced persistence: every N seconds (e.g., 5–10s) while playing, write `user_playback.positionSeconds` to Convex (via TanStack Query mutation).
-Also write on pause/seek/stop and when the tab unloads.
+[TODO:]Also write on pause/seek/stop and when the tab unloads.
 Debounce to coalesce writes; but write at least every 10s so progress is not lost.
-(If you want more robust offline, persist to IndexedDB then sync.)
+(If we want more robust offline, persist to IndexedDB then sync.)

 Optimistic UI + TanStack Query: when the user seeks or marks completed, optimistically update the cached `user_playback/user_queues` using `onMutate` and rollback on error.
 Use `invalidateQueries/refetch` on settle if needed.
-TanStack

 Realtime mirroring via Convex: subscribe to `user_playback` and `user_queues` queries so changes from other devices (or background jobs) push to the client in realtime.
 When a remote update comes in while the user is actively playing locally, prefer the local ephemeral Howler state and only apply remote updates if `lastUpdatedAt` is newer than the local last persisted timestamp.
 This prevents remote writes from stomping live playback